 Telford Avenue Mansions in Telford Avenue dates from circa 1935 and has many similarities with Telford Parade Mansions next door - they were developed at the same time when the grounds of the old Telford Court Hotel became available.
-The architects were Frank Verity, Beveriey and Homer.
+The architects were Frank Verity, Beverley and Horner.
 Both schemes are built in dark red brick with Crittall type metal windows.
 Telford Avenue Mansions is a three storey complex with a central block of four storeys overlooking a garden.
 The ground floor is rendered and painted cream and over the front door to each block is attractive sunray metal work.
 The handsome original numbering over the doors is retained.

 Telford Parade Mansions is a development of purpose built flats with shops at street level which dates from 1935.
-The architects were again Frank Verity, Beveriey and Homer for the Telford Property Trust.
-This very restrained building has four storeys of flats set back over the shops and an impressive curved brick facade around the comer with Telford Avenue.
-The windows are metal casements and projecting rectangular balconies with French windows punctuate the facade.
+The architects were once again Frank Verity, Beverley and Horner for the Telford Property Trust.
+This very restrained building has four storeys of flats set back over the shops and an impressive curved brick façade around the corner with Telford Avenue.
+The windows are metal casements and there are projecting rectangular balconies with french windows.

-Telford Court of 1931 was designed by Frank Harrington in 1931.
+Telford Court is a most distinctive apartment building designed by Frank Harrington in 1931.
 The front of the block is set well back from the road above the shops.
 The design has a central bay and four side bays.
-Above the shops are balconies with French widows and of particular note are the four attractive pantiled roof top belvederes.
-The windows of this building are neo-Georgian in style, with eight over twelve timber sashes.
-The brick facade has a white rendered band below the parapet and at 2nd floor level the window surrounds have pronounced keystones.
+Above the shops are balconies with french widows and of particular note are the four attractive pantiled roof top belvederes.
+The windows of this building are neo-Georgian in style, with eight over twelve painted timber sashes.
+The brick façade has a white rendered band below the parapet and at 2nd floor level the window surrounds have pronounced keystones.
 The plans for this scheme were submitted for approval in 1930 and by 1933 the flats were ready for occupation.

-Wyatt Park Mansions was designed by H. J. S. Abrams and Sons of Buckingham Street, WC1.
+Wyatt Park Mansions was designed by H.J.S.Abrams and Sons of Buckingham Street, WC1.
 The plans were submitted for approval in 1935 and by 1938 they were occupied.
-The design of the brick facade incorporates four full height bays of windows rendered and painted white set in a central bay with two side wings.
-On the comers of the building there are stylised brick quoins.
+The design of the brick facade incorporates four full height bays rendered and painted white in a central bay and two side wings.
+On the corners of the building there are stylised brick quoins.

 On the night of 24th June 1944, Wyatt Park Mansions took a direct hit from a flying bomb.
-The construction was sound, the building stood the hit well and there was no structural collapse.
+The solid construction of the building withstood the hit well and there was no structural collapse.

-At the back of Telford Avenue Mansions, Telford Parade Mansions, Telford Court and Wyatt Park Mansions is a triangular piece of land to be included in the Conservation Area.
-This area includes an access route, car parking and communal gardens with a number of large mature trees.
+To the rear of Telford Avenue Mansions, Telford Parade Mansions, Telford Court and Wyatt Park Mansions is a triangular piece of land which is included in the Conservation Area.
+This area includes an access route, car parking and communal amenity space with a number of large mature trees and provides a welcome and peaceful garden for the residents.